uk-tre/community-management/governance/Community_spaces.md

 We also ask community members to be aware of when they are replying just to the email sender, or when they are replying to the whole mailing list, within a thread.
 Please only reply to everyone if it is a message intended for everyone!

-We encourage community members unsure about the suitability of their communications to contact a member of the Community Management Working Group, one of its chairs or to write to our inbox at uktrecommunity@gmail.com
+We encourage community members unsure about the suitability of their communications to contact a member of the Community Management Working Group (CMWG), one of its chairs or to write to our inbox at uktrecommunity@gmail.com

 If you find this list too difficult to keep up with, we are setting up an announcements only mailing list.